morphovar/ltm-src/content/posts/Low-tech Solutions/horses-agricult.md

 more and more light horses, in practice horse spans that are too large become unmanageable.

-> "Encouraging people to watch a horse's ass instead of a computer
-> screen might prove difficult"
+> "Encouraging people to watch a horse's ass instead of a computer screen might prove difficult"

-are not as low-tech and natural as they seem to be.
+Horses are not as low-tech and natural as they seem to be.
 Heavy work horses like the Percheron *(picture left)*, the Belgian, the Shire or the Clydesdale are the result of centuries of cross-breeding by man.
 Unfortunately, these breeds are not doing so well.